Glenn's Story

 Musician.
 Cape Breton Fiddler.
 Academic...and more.

 Glenn grew up surrounded by Gaelic culture.
-Growing up in Judique, he often heard his grandparents speaking Gaelic in their day-to-day activities.
-His father was also taught him Gaelic words and phrases in his pre-school years.
+Growing up in Judique, he often heard his father and grandparents speaking Gaelic.
+His father also taught him Gaelic words and phrases in his pre-school years.
 Glenn first performed publicly at the age of 7 at a concert in Glendale NS where he sang a Gaelic song with his father.
-When he was 10 years old, he and a cohort of cousins were taught violin and music notation by uncle Kinnon Beaton for about a year.
+When he was 10 years old, he and some cousins were taught violin and music notation by uncle Kinnon Beaton for about a year.
 After this, for the most part, Glenn quit practicing for a few years, but these lessons were his foundation when he began playing seriously when he turned 15.
 He learned by repeatedly listening to home and commercial recordings of the Beaton family.
-He also took some lessons a couple of years later from fiddler Neil Beaton, who lived in Judique at that time.
+He also took some lessons from Stan Chapman and, a couple of years later, from Little Judique fiddler Neil Beaton.
 Since then, Glenn was self-taught, occasionally turning to his parents and Kinnon and Betty Beaton for advice on tune interpretations.
-He focused on learning tunes from various tune books as well as extracting tunes and techniques from home recordings and watching older players at concerts and dances.
-Drawn to the "Mabou Coal Mines" fiddle style, Glenn’s main fiddling influences include Donald Angus, Kinnon, and John Morris Rankin while other notable players such as Alex Francis MacKay, Buddy MacMaster, and Howie MacDonald also served as strong reference points for his learning and playing.
+He focused on learning tunes from various tune books, extracting tunes and techniques from home recordings, and watching older players performing at concerts and dances.
+Drawn to the "Mabou Coal Mines" fiddle style, Glenn’s main fiddling influences include Donald Angus and Kinnon Beaton, John Morris Rankin and other notable players such as Alex Francis MacKay, Buddy MacMaster, Jerry Holland, and Howie MacDonald.

 In 1996 Glenn recorded his first solo album, Let ‘er Rip, while completing his B.A. with Honours in Political Science at St. Francis Xavier University ("St. FX").
 A year later he teamed up in the studio with Rodney MacDonald (they often play twin fiddles for performances) and released Traditionally Rockin’, which was a double nominee for Instrumental and Roots Traditional Artist of the year at the 1998 East Coast Music Awards.
 The band "Rodney and Glenn" quickly came to be in high demand at special events, festivals and dances.

 In 1999, Glenn began actively pursuing a solo career when Rodney moved on to a career in politics.
 Glenn released STEP OUTSIDE in July 2000.
 Adding his singer-songwriter and step-dancing sister Amy to the mix, Glenn’s songwriting and singing played a major role in the recording and helped garner him ECMA nominations in 2002 for Male Artist and Roots Traditional Artist of the year.
 In 2004, Glenn recorded with the Beaton Family for the Smithsonian Folkways label.
 He followed this in 2005 with Drive: A Traditional Cape Breton Fiddle Recording.
 Nominated for Roots Traditional Solo recording at the 2006 ECMAs, this project (as with his other recordings) featured some of Glenn’s compositions and highlighted his ornamented, driving traditional style.
 Glenn's 2007 release, Decade: A Compilation, was an 18 track retrospective of his previous recordings and included "Silent Heroes", a previously unreleased vocal number penned by Glenn that included Amy on lead vocal.
 Glenn has composed hundreds of tunes.
 Another one of his creative works is The Glenn Graham Collection of Cape Breton Violin Music, a book released in 2010 containing over 200 original compositions and a few joint/solo tunes written with/by family members.
 Another book of his compositions has been compiled and is scheduled for release in 2023.
-Glenn's original music has gained attention from music publishers and recording artists, with songs and tunes appearing on international TV series, TV specials, independent films, as well as solo artist and compilation recordings.
+Glenn's original music has gained attention from music publishers and recording artists; it's been featured on international TV series like Dawson’s Creek and Party of Five, multiple CDs and CD compilations, TV specials and independent films and DVD productions, as well as solo artist and compilation recordings.

 For inquiries check out the contact section.
 For more info about Glenn's music or lessons, click as required, and be sure to sign up to Glenn's mailing list.